Mustafa-eksi/marketelectron/README.md

 - GET '/products' -> get list of products.
 - POST (Admin only) '/addproduct' -> Adds product to products database.
 - POST '/buyproduct' -> Buy product.
+- POST (Admin only) '/changeprice' -> Change the price of a product

 ### Databases
 - Accounts